Article I: GENERAL PROVISIONS

-Section 5: Seal of the College.
+Section 5: Seal of the University.

-The corporate seal of the corporation shall consist of the seal containing the name of the College, which is represented in the space below, and which is hereby adopted as the corporate seal of the corporation.
+The corporate seal of the corporation shall consist of the seal containing the name of the University, which is represented in the space below, and which is hereby adopted as the corporate seal of the corporation.

 Article II: GOVERNANCE

 The official governing Board of the Corporation shall be a Board of Trustees as further described in Article III and hereafter referred to as “the Board”.

 The day-to-day affairs of the Corporation shall be administered by the President, who may delegate authority to other officers of the Corporation to assist in the management of the Corporation.

 The fiscal year of the Corporation shall commence on June 1 of each calendar year and terminate on May 31st of the succeeding calendar year.

 Section 1: Powers.